 To subscribe visit http://e-gro.org/alert.php, and click on ‘Subscribe' at the top.

-An e-newsletter from the Floriculture Program at Cornell Cooperative Extension of Suffolk County that provides information on upcoming local programs of interest, updates on various industry issues, and updates on current pest issues and cultural problems.
-Sign up so you can stay informed!
+An e-newsletter from the Floriculture Program at Cornell Cooperative Extension of Suffolk County that provides information on upcoming local programs of interest and updates on various industry issues.
+To sign up, email firstname.lastname@example.org.

 A monthly publication from Cornell Cooperative Extension of Suffolk County.